Focus on these 3 skills that will set you apart from the pack

 Honing your language skills helps you build stronger relationships with your team, your peers, and your stakeholders.
 This brings us to #3.

-The key to is and always has been humans.
+The key to successful digital innovation is and always has been humans.

 Emotional intelligence, human beings, and relationships are at the heart of every technology business.